Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Permanent Deformity (2-4 weeks)

-Over time, as more cartilage dies off and is replaced by fibrous tissue, the ear can take on a lumpy, irregular appearance.
+Over time, as more cartilage dies off and is replaced by fibrous tissue, the injured ear can take on a lumpy, irregular appearance.
 This is the "cauliflower" look that gives the condition its name.
 Once the ear reaches this state, the changes are often permanent, as cartilage does not regenerate easily.

 Potential Complications (long-term)

 If left untreated, a cauliflower ear can lead to complications.
 The accumulation of blood can become infected, leading to abscess formation.
-Additionally, the deformity can become severe enough to affect the ear canal's shape, potentially impacting hearing.
+Additionally, the deformity can become severe enough to affect the ear canal shape, potentially impacting hearing.

 Why is Cauliflower Ear Common in BJJ?